fooltowise/NeroNotes/Nero's Notes/Bergman & Beving to Addtech, a best-in-class serial acquirer.md

 Five of the profiled entrepreneurs, including Ingvar Kamprad (IKEA) and Erling Persson (H&M), had almost been forced to become **asset-light**, as net assets of privately held firms were subject to a wealth tax.
 And Börjesson took notice.

 He entered B&B’s group management in 1979, launched the EBITA/WC metric together with his mentor Torsten Fardell in 1981, became CEO in 1990, and stayed on until 2001.
-In his last year, he split the group into three by separately listing [[Addtech]] and Lagercrantz.
+In his last year, he split the group into three by separately listing [[Addtech]] and [[Lagercrantz]].

-B&B’s EPS grew by 18% annually from 1976 to 2001, and the annual total shareholder return (TSR) was 25%.
-Lagercrantz has boasted a 20% TSR CAGR from 2001 to today, while [[Addtech]] has performed even better.
+B&B’s EPS grew by 18% annually from 1976 to 2001, and the annual total shareholder return (TSR) was 25%. [[Lagercrantz]] has boasted a 20% TSR CAGR from 2001 to today, while [[Addtech]] has performed even better.

 In the picture below, you see the evolution of B&B into its listed entities of today.
 We will study B&B’s poster child [[Addtech]], but you will find many similarities with the other firms.